 Similar to Ouzo, this clear anise-flavored liqueur is commonly consumed in Mediterranean countries.
 It’s made of distilled aniseed, simple syrup, and licorice root extracts, and can be enjoyed straight or combined with rum, gin, brandy, water, or citrus juices.

-Originating in Italy, this fortified wine is flavored with roots, barks, seeds, herbs, and spices.
+Originating in Italy, vermouth is a fortified wine flavored with roots, barks, seeds, herbs, and spices.
 It’s a common ingredient in Martinis, Manhattans, and Negronis (a combination of gin, sweet vermouth, and Campari—a bright red bitter Italian liqueur), which are served as aperitifs.
 There are several different styles of Vermouth, ranging from sweet to extra dry.
 For storage, you'll want to keep Vermouth in the fridge.